kayvan-sh/Shrek-Run/README.md

 # Download and play
-Shrek run is a simple Android game that has nothing to be fun . so you can [download the last version](https://drive.google.com/file/d/1EAGkyeK7zyzw6gC3DMmWWzRvT5b6wlaY/view?usp=drivesdk) and play !
+Shrek run new version is now available! shrek version 2 with new features is here ! !
+You can [download the last version](https://drive.google.com/file/d/1EAGkyeK7zyzw6gC3DMmWWzRvT5b6wlaY/view?usp=drivesdk) and play !

-# Features in next Update
+# New features in version 2.0

 **Characters**
-- Among Us Skin with customable colors
+- Among Us Skin with it music
-- Kaka Sangi Skin with adinational styles
-- and More ...

-**Backgrounds**
-- more backgrounds coming with next Update
+- Shibidi toilet skin with new song

 **Leader Board**
 - leader boards maybe cant be available for next update but I will try to add it